spartanjoax/MU-TCM/README.md

 ```bash
 python Signal_feature_extraction.py --input_dir <path_to_synced_data>
 ```
--`--input_dir`: Path to the directory containing synchronized data.
+- `--input_dir`: Path to the directory containing synchronized data.
 Default value is `../tocomon_synced`.
 A CSV file (`signals_stats.csv`) with the extracted features is saved in this directory upon script completion.

 3. **Signal_evaluator.py** (Signal evaluation):
 This script evaluates the extracted features against tool wear annotations, providing insights into which features show strong correlations with tool wear, and is useful for understanding the most relevant metrics for TCM.